andrewcistola/diabetes-florida/_data/_data_readme.txt.txt

 Data Storage Folder

-8/21
+8/30

 Using Excel:

-nhanes_merged_raw.xlsx file staged in excel for analysis in python
+NHANES_popcount_DMstatus_raw.csv file staged in excel for analysis in python
-	All columns converted to number
+	All columns removed except for RaceEthnicity, Population, Frequency, DMStatus, DMRisk Values converted to numbers
-	File converted to csv
-file saved as nhanes_merged_staged.csv
+	Columnames condensed with spaces removed file saved as NHANES_popcount_DMstatus_staged.csv in PreDM/_data